 In my sophomore year of college, a group of us were sitting on the floor of my dorm room listening to a new album from an Irish post-punk band called U2.

 Woke the world with bawling

 I was of a feeling it was out of control

 I had the opinion it was out of control.”

 As we were flipping the record over, my boyfriend turned to me and said, “I am feeling all the same things these guys are feeling, but they somehow found a way to really express it when I can’t.”

-That was the magic of Boy, the debut album from U2 released 40 years ago on October 20.
+That was the magic of Boy, the debut album from U2 released in 1980.
 An American tour followed with the now legendary stop at Boston’s Paradise rock club on December 13, 1980.
 The album and the club gig still sound remarkably fresh, despite the passage of time, record albums, and dorm-room listening parties.

 As a college student, Boy spoke to me and many others standing at the threshold of adulthood.
 Forty years later, the confusion, arrogance, and uncertainty still speak to a generation hoping simultaneously for great success and a place to hide.

 U2 fans who discovered the band later in the era of Achtung Baby, Pop, or even The Joshua Tree will be surprised to find a stripped-down sound, plaintive urgency, and personal musings instead of soaring political anthems and gigantic video screens.

 “Boy, more than any other U2 album is very much a product of its time,” wrote Zane Ewton on the music website Antimusic.
 “Three-chord punk thrashed by kids who did not know how to play their instruments led to cold scrawled guitar leads and introspective lyrics. ”